Alejogb1/job-board/blog-data/is-my-asynctimer-class-thread-safe.md

 id: "is-my-asynctimer-class-thread-safe"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 The question of whether an `AsyncTimer` class is thread-safe is, as it often is in concurrent programming, decidedly nuanced.
-It's not a simple yes or no, and depends heavily on the *specific implementation* of your `AsyncTimer` class.
+It's not a simple yes or no, and depends heavily on the _specific implementation_ of your `AsyncTimer` class.
 I've spent my fair share of late nights debugging race conditions and deadlocks caused by improperly implemented thread-safe components, so I can speak with some experience here.

 The fundamental issue stems from the fact that concurrent access to shared state, in this case, the internal state of your timer, can lead to unexpected and often frustrating outcomes.
 If multiple threads attempt to modify or even just read the timer's internal state simultaneously without appropriate synchronization mechanisms, you can encounter data corruption, inconsistent results, or even program crashes.

 Now, without seeing your exact code, I can't provide a definitive answer for your specific `AsyncTimer` implementation, but I can illuminate the typical pitfalls and offer some guidance based on my own experiences.
 Generally, a typical `AsyncTimer` might consist of the following components:

-*   **Timer duration:** The length of time before the timer expires.
+- **Timer duration:** The length of time before the timer expires.
-*   **Callback function:** A function or delegate that is executed when the timer expires.
+- **Callback function:** A function or delegate that is executed when the timer expires.
-*   **Internal state:** Variables that track if the timer is running, the start time, or other relevant information.
+- **Internal state:** Variables that track if the timer is running, the start time, or other relevant information.
-*   **Underlying mechanism:** Usually a thread pool or event loop to handle the asynchronous execution.
+- **Underlying mechanism:** Usually a thread pool or event loop to handle the asynchronous execution.

 Let's break down the aspects to critically examine when assessing thread safety in this context.
-It's not enough to simply avoid directly sharing data; we also need to consider how operations that *modify* internal state are handled.
+It's not enough to simply avoid directly sharing data; we also need to consider how operations that _modify_ internal state are handled.

 **Common Thread-Safety Issues**